-It is so annoying when get to the end of a ketchup bottle and you have to keep banging to get that last bit out.
+It is so annoying when getting to the end of a ketchup bottle, and you have to keep banging to get that last bit out.
 Why is this?
 Because ketchup is thick and does not flow as easily as other fluids.
 We call this resistance to flowing viscosity.

 The rate at which different fluids flow can vary considerably.